CS-433/ml-project-2-apashe/README.md

 conda install -r requirements.txt
 ```

-2. If you only want to test our model.
-We have already generated a ready to use `w.txt` file that contains our pretrained model obtained from ridge regression.
-You can obtain the csv file by running the file `run.ipynb`, you then have to submit this file on aicrowd to get the accuracy on the testing set.
-Make sure to run all the blocks in order.
+2. If you only want to test our model, you can use an ensemble of the existing weights of the best 3 BERTweet pretrained models.
+Obtain the prediction file by running the file run.ipynb.
+Ensure you run all the blocks in order.
+Submit this file on aicrowd to get the accuracy on the testing set.

 2. If you want to train the model yourself, open and run the `train.ipynb` notebook.
 Make sure to run all the blocks in order.
 After training, you can use the pretrained model by opening and running the `run.ipynb` notebook to create a submission file for AI Crowd.

-4. Use the `plots.ipynb` notebook to generate relevant plots for your project report, such as hyperparameter search and ablation study plots.
+4. Use the `plots` folder to generate relevant plots.